 Selling Digital Products (e.g., Printables) 🎨

-• Potential Earnings: From a few bucks to thousands monthly, depending on marketing.
+- Potential Earnings: For example, some creators earn from a few dollars to thousands monthly, depending on marketing.

 Online Surveys and Microtasks 🖱️